etown285/Work_Day_Planner_Application/README.md

 * Created div for each with seperate classes using bootstrap to style the rows for the text input and times.
 * Created a function for using moment and jquery to log the current date and time even.
-* Created an array  to lable each of the hours.
+* Created an arrayto lable each of the hours.
-* Created a for loop for the  local storage so text input is saved that the user logs in the text area and the page is refreshed.
+* Created a function with a for loop for the  local storage so text input is saved that the user logs in the text area and the page is refreshed.
+* Created a function with a for loop to change colors of the text boxes based on the current time.

 ## Usage